-Student Health Services are available via telehealth protocols while the District remains in a remote service environment.
-The Student Health Centers Standing Order and Standardized Procedure for Containing COVID-19 during onsite delivery of services contains standard and recommended safety protocols to protect the health and safety of both students and employees.
+Student Health Services are available via telehealth and in-person The Student Health Centers Standing Order and Standardized Procedure for Containing COVID-19 during onsite delivery of services contains standard and recommended safety protocols to protect the health and safety of both students and employees.
 This document is available in Appendix B.